Zilliqa/ZRC/zrcs/zrc-1.md

 ### C. Immutable Variables

+Immutable variables are the contract’s initial parameters whose values are defined when the contract is deployed, and cannot be modified afterwards.

 | Name |  Type |Description
 |--|--|--|
 | `contractOwner` | `ByStr20` | The owner of the contract initialized by the creator of the contract. |